NeuroenergeticsLab/metabolic_weighted_centrality/README.md

 ## Reproducibility

-You can run the provided notebooks to **fully replicate the figures and statistical results** reported in the main paper and supplementary materials.
+You can run the provided notebooks to **replicate the figures and statistical results** reported in the main paper and supplementary materials.

 ## Folders Description